barbagroup/PetIBM/doc/runpetibm.md

     petibm-createxdmf

-## Running PetIBM using AmgX
+## Running PetIBM using NVIDIA AmgX

-To solve one or several linear systems on CUDA-capable GPU devices, PetIBM calls the [Nvidia AmgX](https://github.com/NVIDIA/AMGX) library.
+To solve one or several linear systems on CUDA-capable GPU devices, PetIBM calls the [NVIDIA AmgX](https://github.com/NVIDIA/AMGX) library.

 For example to run a simulation using 2 MPI processes and 2 GPU devices, simply use: